wiremock/wiremock.org/_site/docs/mock-api-templates/usage.md

 ## WireMock standalone JAR

 1. Create a folder called `mappings` if one doesn't already exist in the directory containing the standalone JAR file.
-2. Copy the downloaded JSON file into the `mappings` directory then  e.g.
+2. Copy the downloaded JSON file into the `mappings` directory.
-3. The JSON will be automatically loaded at startup, via the command line
+3. The JSON will be automatically loaded at startup, via the command line.

 ```bash
 java -jar wiremock-jre8-standalone-{{ versions.wiremock_version }}.jar